A SSHRC Postdoctoral Fellowships application consists of the following documents:

 If you hold a teaching appointment of any kind, you must upload to your application a letter from a university official confirming that you do not hold a tenure or tenure-track position.
 Please note that we will also accept a scanned copy of your contract.
 Neither the letter nor the contract will be visible to committee members.

-4. Program of work (maximum 4 pages)
+4. Program of Work (maximum four pages)

 You must upload a copy of your program of work to your application.
 In writing your proposal, remember that you are addressing a multidisciplinary evaluation committee.
 Avoid jargon, acronyms and highly technical terms.